LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-bots.md

 ### Solution:

 Developers should add a retry mechanism to their Bot.
 The mechanism should take restarts into account.
-For details, see [Retry Policy and KeepAlive Best Practices](https://developers.liveperson.com/guides-retry-policy.html) in the LivePerson Developers Community.
+For details, see [Retry Policy and KeepAlive Best Practices](https://developers.liveperson.com/guides-retry-policy.html) in the LivePerson Developer Center.

 ## Why are two out of four of our bot agents being disabled automatically?